 Frustrated with growing costs and underemployed grads dwelling in their discern’s basement, much less than half of the American adults believe in higher schooling, a large decline within the final three years in line with Gallup.

-With this fast lack of religion in higher ed, high-priced nonselective faculties are in the problem.
+With this fast lack of religion in higher ed, high-priced nonselective faculties are the problem.
 A dozen traits have conspired to create the start of the stop of college as we realize it.

 1. Declining Enrollment.